AlleyG07/GitHub-Portfolio-Project/README.md

 Please allow me to introduce myself, my name is Alexandrea Green.
 I obtained a Bachelor's Degree in Health Services Administration from Florida International University.
 I have worked in the healthcare field in a variety of different roles for over 10 years now.
 Even though healthcare is my first love, it was time for a change in my career and I was very intrigued by computer coding and programming.
 I had the amazing opportunity to become enrolled in Massachusetts Institute of Technology (MIT) in the Professional Certificate in Coding & Full Stack Development program.
 I am in awe of how liberating yet frustrating learning about a brand new topic could be but I am enjoying every moment of the program.
 The new knowledge and skills that I am acquiring will set me up for an exceptional career in computer coding & programming.

-You can use the [editor on GitHub](https://github.com/AlleyG07/GitHub-Portfolio-Project/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Portfolio Projects